Lecture

 questions that need to be addressed in India:

-- How to manage the crude oil import to meet future demand?
+manage the crude oil import to meet future demand?

 Lecture VI - Globalization